 Good Housekeeping rated the digital version of this iron (The Black & Decker D2030, selling for $45 on Amazon.com) as the best bargain steam iron in a recent review of 27 steam irons (including Rowenta and Shark steam irons).
 The only meaningful differences between the Black and Decker Allure and the D2030 are the digital temperature controls and display.
 If you can live without the digital gadgets, then buy the Black & Decker Allure (D3030).
 It has the same specs at a slightly better price.

-Honestly, this is the real secret to a well-pressed all-cotton shirt.
+This is the secret to a well-pressed all-cotton shirt!
 Get an iron that delivers lots and lots of steam!
 It is the steam, not pressure or starch that will remove those stubborn wrinkles.
 A tiny bit of starch will give you a crisper finish, but the secret to a wrinkle-free cotton shirt is lots of steam!
 Look for a steam iron that offers 1500-1800 watts of power.
 Keep in mind that these are irons that you should not allow children to use.
 1500 watts of steam can scald your skin pretty quickly if you’re careless.
 Now that you got the right steam iron lets move on to the next step in ironing a cotton dress shirt:

 A cotton shirt should always be slightly damp when you iron it.
 The benefit of slight dampness it that it all turns into steam with just a couple of passes of your iron.
 Too much moisture will leave the shirt damp after ironing, robbing it of a crisp finish.
 Keep a spray bottle (that can deliver a fine mist) of water handy and give your shirts a light spritz.
 Then, wrap them in plastic for 15 minutes before ironing to allow the moisture to spread through the shirt and relax the fibers.